Collaborative Learning Center- Worcester

 Approved accommodations may differ from those previously provided, as they must appropriately address the current impact of the disability on the student’s performance in a collegiate setting.

-Students must download and complete the Disability Services Accommodation Registration Form, gather copies of relevant disability documentation, and email the director at email@example.com or call 508.373.9705 to schedule an appointment for a confidential conversation.
+Students must download and complete the Disability Services Accommodation Registration Form, gather copies of relevant disability documentation, and email the disability services coordinator at firstname.lastname@example.org or call 508.373.9704 to schedule an appointment for a confidential conversation.

 Students should mail documentation to: Becker College/Dolores Radlo, 61 Sever Street, Worcester, MA 01609.
 Documentation can also be faxed to 508.373.9785.
 It is strongly advised that students make appointments and submit documentation as close as possible to the beginning of the academic semester.

 Once the documentation is submitted, students must schedule a meeting with the CLC director to discuss the need for appropriate and reasonable accommodations and to complete the internal accommodation forms.
-As these accommodation forms are specific to individual courses, students must meet with the CLC director at the beginning of each semester to obtain updated forms and review progress.
+As these accommodation forms are specific to individual courses, students must meet with the disabilities services coordinator at the beginning of each semester to obtain updated forms and review progress.